ghickman/ghickman.co.uk/source/_posts/2012-07-15-google-oauth2-sso-with-django.md

 {{ 3118490 | gist: 'settings.py' }}

-Here I white list our Apps domain to only allow authentication by users from work email addresses and tell Social Auth to use `auth.User` model when creating new users which it will do by default (I believe you can turn this off with another setting).
+Here I white list our Google Apps domain to only allow authentication by users from work email addresses and tell Social Auth to use `auth.User` model when creating new users which it will do by default (I believe you can turn this off with another setting).
 This lets met forget about registration completely which is perfect for internal applications.

 Make sure you've set `GOOGLE_OAUTH2_CLIENT_ID` and `GOOGLE_OAUTH2_CLIENT_SECRET` in your environment when you do `runserver` or you'll get the crappy settings error message `Unknown command: 'runserver'`.
 You can avoid this using `.get()` instead of square braces notation when getting the Google credentials however the error may be more archaic.
 I'm currently favouring square braces notation and getting used to fixing my environment!